smarteditors/slate/source/includes/asset_attributes/_header.md

 # Asset Attributes

-Asset Attributes can include things like colour, material, size etc.
+Asset Attributes can include things like colour, material, and size, and are linked to Catalogue Items.

-This endpoint accesses Attributes linked to an Item.
-They are not the same as ItemAttributes linked to a different type of Item.
-Oh no!

-???
-Can we differentiate between items and items?
-Asset reserved, so possibly AssetItem ???
+They can be static, i.e. only have one possible value, or dynamic, having multiple possible values, e.g. a colour attribute that can be either blue or black for a Catalogue Item.